1978–1980 ABC Paulista strikes: Economic climate

-These reforms of fiscal, credit and labor policies were considered necessary to overcome the inflationary problem and create adequate conditions for the private sector to promote the resumption of economic development under his leadership.
-On these bases, allied to the external context of world economic growth and foreign capital investment, Brazil would again undergo a period of economic growth, based: on the expanding domestic demand for consumer durable goods, thanks to the concentration of income and to financial mechanisms that allowed the expansion of consumer credit; on the expanding external demand thanks to the liberalization of international trade and to export subsidization; and on the strong injection of resources from abroad, that complemented domestic savings and allowed the elimination of inflationary spots thanks to an import capacity that became superelastic.
+The fiscal, credit and labor reforms were considered necessary to overcome the inflationary problem and create adequate conditions for the private sector to promote the resumption of economic development under Branco's leadership.
+These policies, when paired with the external context of world economic growth and foreign capital investment, would see Brazil into a new period of economic growth based on the expanding domestic demand for durable consumer goods.
+Thanks to the concentration of income and financial mechanisms which facilitated the expansion of consumer credit as well as new demand thanks to the liberalization of international trade and to export subsidization, and a significant influx of foreign resources that complemented domestic savings, inflationary pressure was eliminated and the nation's import capacity became highly elastic.
 Between 1968 and 1973, Brazil grew about 10% per year.

-The turbulent scenario generated by the oil crisis in 1973, however, brought with it a long period in which the world economy remained much more hostile to the growth of developing countries, such as Brazil.
-In 1974, the trade balance deficit reached about 4.5 billion dollars, due to the high number of imports and low exports, hampered by the international scenario, which also generated an increase in foreign debt.
-In this context, the military regime made up the inflation rates in 1973, masking the true level of the living cost and harming a good part of the salaried population, this being one of the main motivators of the strike movement started in 1978.
+The turbulent scenario generated by the oil crisis in 1973, however, brought with it a long period in which the world economy remained much more hostile to the growth of developing countries such as Brazil.
+In 1974, the trade balance deficit reached about 4.5 billion dollars, with a high number of imports and low exports due to the conditions of the international market.
+This also led to an increase in foreign debt.
+The military regime manipulated the inflation rates in 1973, masking the true cost of living and harming salaried workers by doing so, this was one of the main motivators of the strike movement started in 1978.